myAlcid/gis-test1-weather-api/README.md

 # weather-api
-*Weather api is Api that can give you current and historical weather data from any location on Earth.*
+*Weather api is Api that can give you current weather and history of weather data from any location on Earth.*

 ## Configuration
 To start working with such API you should configure `application.properties` file: